-Why use personal OKRs for growth?
+Why use OKRs for personal development?

 Personal OKRs are a bit of an anti-pattern, but they can still be helpful if you keep them separate from the company and team goals.